CEED/libCEED/doc/papers/joss/paper.md

 elements with different topology.
 This sketch shows the independence of QFunctions (in this case representing a Laplacian) element resolution, topology, or basis degree.\label{fig:schematic}](img/QFunctionSketch.pdf)

 LibCEED is a C99 library with Fortran77 and Python interfaces.
 The Python interface was developed using the C Foreign Function Interface (CFFI) for Python.
 CFFI allows to reuse most of the C declarations and requires only a minimal adaptation of some of them.
 The C and Python APIs are mapped in a nearly 1:1 correspondence.
 For instance, a ``CeedVector`` object is exposed as ``libceed.Vector`` in Python, and may reference memory that is also accessed via Python arrays from the NumPy [@NumPy] or Numba [@Numba] packages, for handling host or device memory (when interested in GPU computations with CUDA).
 Flexible pointer handling in libCEED makes it easy to provide zero-copy host and (GPU) device support for any desired Python array container.
+The interested reader can find more details on libCEED's Python interface in [@libceed-paper-proc-scipy-2020].

 To achieve high performance, libCEED can take advantage of a tensor-product finite-element basis and quadrature rule to apply the action of the basis